Skip site navigation

 SPRINTING THROUGH THE STREETS of New York with cops in pursuit, then getting hit by a yellow cab and shot in the leg was one of the best days of Warren Hull’s life: The brutal 2014 chase scene for the TV series "Person of Interest" jump-started his career as a stuntman.

-“It cemented exactly that this was what I wanted to do,” says Hull ’11.
+“It cemented exactly that this was what I wanted to do,” said Hull, a 2011 graduate of the University of Maryland.

-and is dressed as a ghoul (right) for the TV series “Fallout.”
-(Photos courtesy of Warren Hull)
+Hull playing as a ghoul (right) for the TV series “Fallout.”

 SILLIEST